-Adult Rehabilitative Mental Health Services (ARMHS) is a skill building service for adults (over 18-years old) with mental health diagnosis as well functional limitations due to the illness.
+Adult Rehabilitative Mental Health Services is a skill building service for adults (over 18-years old) with mental health diagnosis as well as functional limitations due to the illness.
 Through the program, mental health practitioners teach, coach, support, and do “along with” the client as they navigate the path of their illness.

 Areas of focus may include:

 - Community resource utilization and integration skills

 - Cooking and nutrition skills

 - Medication monitoring